 Digital Twin: benefits for the water industry

 A Digital Twin is a virtual model that replicates the real behavior of the system and simulates its response under any conditions.
 In the water industry, this enables utilities to fully understand the processes that are taking place.

 See all post or filter:

-Begoña Tarrazona, Irrigation Specialist at Idrica: “sustainable agriculture must be fostered through technology, research and development”
+Begoña Tarrazona, Irrigation Specialist at Idrica: “sustainable agriculture must be fostered through technology, artificial intelligence and big data”

 In this interview with Begoña Tarrazona, Idrica’s Irrigation Specialist, we analyze the status quo of irrigation and assess how we can use technology to move towards sustainable development.